 - Images required for University templates will be chosen and prepared with the assistance of Marketing & Communications to ensure compliance with all University website standards.

 - Images should not include any unnecessary treatment such as bordering, feathering, movement, animation, gradients, etc.

 Marketing and Communications will update these standards occasionally as new information and features become available.
-If at any time you need assistance with University web pages or the Drupal CMS, please contact us.
+If at any time you need assistance with University web pages or the WordPress CMS, please contact us.